wmuth/Snake-CSharp/README.md

 # Snake-CSharp
-Basic Snake game built in C# using Windows Forms
+Basic snake game built in C# using Windows Forms